 Besides saving energy, businesses and homes may also get a boost in property value.
 People have come to look in favour of homes with solar panels installed as they are seen to have lower energy costs as well as environmental benefits.

-If you decide to install solar panels in Australia it can be a considerable investment; however, one that delivers long-term benefits which will help make your home more energy efficient, reduce your electricity bills, and assist Australia in moving towards a more sustainable future.
-Residential and commercial customers can make more informed choices, related to the type of solar panel they choose, and about incentives and rebates, and understand the costs related to such choices based on an understanding of the factors that contribute to the cost.
+If you decide to install solar panels in Australia, it can be a considerable investment; however, one that delivers long-term benefits by making your home more energy efficient, lowering your electricity bills, and contributing to a more sustainable future.
+Understanding the solar panel cost is essential when making this decision.